 Does Bumble Notify the Other User When You Screenshot?

-That’s another resounding NO for ya.
-As long as the message in question does not contain someone’s sensitive information such as their credit card number or other stuff based on which you can commit some sort of criminal offense, you can take screenshots of your personal messaging history with someone to your heart’s content!
+That’s another resounding NO. As long as you are not taking the screenshot in order to perpetrate a fraud or other criminal act, then you can take screenshots of your personal messaging history with someone to your heart’s content.

 As is the case with the pictures, bringing a friend on board to help you raise red flags and play the devil’s advocate is a valid tactic in weeding out undesirable matches, so as long as you respect everyone’s privacy on the platform, screenshotting messages is perfectly fine on Bumble!

 That’d be it, folks!
 Taking a screenshot of content on Bumble won’t get you in trouble and Bumble does NOT notify the other party if you take a screenshot.
 Still, make sure to treat everyone decently, don’t ask for anyone’s credit card number and pretend to be the prince of an African country, and Bob’s your uncle – You’re bound to have plenty of fun on the platform!
 We hope you found this article helpful and wish you plenty of luck with your Bumble-bound exploits!

 Need more information about Bumble?
 We’ve got tutorials on whether Bumble limits how many likes and matches you can have, whether Bumble has read receipts for messages, how to change your location in Bumble, how to change your name in Bumble, and tips on creating a solid Bumble profile.